 Despite there being a plethora of men concerned with hair loss, believe it or not, some men do ‘suffer’ with thick hair.
 Thick, weighty and dense by nature.
 A stronger hold styling product is required here to maintain a chosen style.
 A pomade or clay is your weapon of choice, depending on your required shine.

-The focus for thinning hair is texture and volume.
+The focus for thinning or receding hair is texture and volume.
 No need to book in for a hair transplant just yet, gentlemen.
 Choose a lighter, water-based styling product to avoid weighing hair down.
 Solutions include a gel, cream, mousse, lotion or hair spray.
 Wax, pomade and clays are heavier and often oil-based, which will bind hair together, making it looking thinner.
 For that reason, these are best avoided.

 Ape’s Hair Products for Men Matrix